Will we have a recession?

 Is it coming?
 The answers to those questions are, “yes.”
 However, please keep reading.
 What nobody truly knows is when a recession will actually take place.

 Economist use charts, data, surveys-all of which are great but provide no clear indication of a recession.
 I’ve been hearing that a “recession” has been coming for the last three years.
 In that time, the S&P is up a paltry 45+%.
 Perhaps we are talking ourselves into a recession, but three years is a long time to be “talking.”

-Over the last few weeks, volatility and the political mudslinging has intensified.
+Over the last few weeks, volatility and political mudslinging have intensified.
 This certainly doesn’t make anyone feel good.
-Between China, Syria and impeachment, there is undoubtedly cause for concern.
+Between China, Syria, and impeachment, there is undoubtedly cause for concern.